 Elliptical Cross Trainer vs. Treadmills: Which Should You Buy?

-Treadmills and elliptical cross trainers are the two single most popular fitness items available on the market.
+Treadmills and elliptical cross trainers are the two most popular fitness items available on the market.
 But if you're on the lookout for a single piece of kick-ass cardio equipment, how do you decide between the two?
-The decision to buy a treadmill or a cross trainer really comes down to the type of training the user is looking for, any health issues he or she has, and other considerations about what each piece of equipment can offer.
+The decision to buy a treadmill or a cross trainer really comes down to the type of training you’re planning to slay on the equipment, any pre-existing health issues you may have, and other considerations about what each piece of equipment can offer.

 Treadmills are a great way to get some cardio in and are the go-to for many for their simplicity.
 Maybe predictably, treadmills are more suited to those who are training for running, and in most cases, is solely what the machine will be used for.
-However, they are also suitable to train for walking on the slower settings, or even hill climbing on the models that support this.
+However, they are also suitable to train for walking on the slower settings, or even hill climbing on certain models that offer the feature.

-Both treadmills and cross trainers Australia burn the same amount of calories in an equally challenging workout; however, because the treadmill pushes the user to keep speed, people often work harder.
+Both treadmills and cross trainers burn the same amount of calories in an equally challenging workout; however, because the treadmill pushes the user to keep speed, people often find they work harder.
 The elliptical cross trainer is more likely to keep the user within a comfort zone which can be good or bad depending on your fitness goals.
 This becomes less of an issue if you choose smart equipment with inbuilt software that connects you to virtual fitness classes and coaches.
 Smart models are available for both types of machine and will help you keep pushing through individual workouts and maintain motivation on your fitness journey.